1153 applications were received, 289 candidates were shortlisted, 167 candidates appeared for interview.

 Interviews checked background in Mathematics, Physics and Computer Science.

-Offers to selected candidates will be made only via Common Offer Acceptance Portal (COAP), shared by IISc and IITs.
+Offers to selected candidates made only via Common Offer Acceptance Portal (COAP), shared by IISc and IITs.

 Proposed start: August 2021

 Duration of the program: 2 years (4 semesters), as per IISc rules.

 Admission qualification: B.E/B.Tech./equivalent degree in any engineering discipline, or 4-year B.S./M.Sc./equivalent degree in any science discipline.
 In all cases, a valid GATE score and strong mathematical background will be required.